oit-ipbl/image_processing/basics/basics_02.md

 ### ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Checkpoint (Sample of face/facial landmarks detection)
 - It's OK, you can run the program of face/facial landmarks detection.

-## Sample of the face/facial landmarks detection on the video image
+## Sample of the face/facial landmarks detection on the video-image

 ### cvfacemark_video.py